 Table of Contents

-Stock Market Terms are concepts unique to this industry.
+Stock market Terminology are concepts unique to this industry.
 Such terms are frequently used when we read or talk about the market.
 These terms are often used by experts and novices to talk about stock market strategies, charts, indices, and other aspects.
 You will often find these Stock Market terms when reading Financial Articles on money control, economic times, etc.

 Below is a Basic guideline of Some Stock Market Terms that are Most Commonly Used in the share market: